RollingHillsAnalytics/python-utilities/README.md

 # python_utilities
-Set of various Python utilities to be used in other scripts and projects.
+Set of various Python utilities to be used in scripts and projects.

 displayduration